Smile-SA/hots/doc/source/introduction.rst

 usage data.
 In order to simulate the method, we split the dataset in two, based on the time :

-- the first half is used to have the first timeseries, on which we perform the clustering
+- the first part is used to have the first timeseries, on which we perform the clustering
-- the second half is used to *simulate* the *streaming* process, in which we retrieve data, incrementing timestamp, and perform the evaluation described above.
+- the second part is used to *simulate* the *streaming* process, in which we retrieve data, incrementing timestamp, and perform the evaluation described above.

+.. todo:: More detailed example